HEY World with Custom Domain Support: What It Could Mean

-A thoughtful look at what HEY World could become with custom domain support, why it matters for publishing, and what it could mean for creators.
+A thoughtful look at what HEY World could become with custom domain support, why it matters, and what it could mean for creators.

 HEY World is an interesting idea.
 It’s simple, deliberately constrained, and clearly designed for people who want to write without thinking about platforms, plugins, or publishing workflows.

-But there’s one limitation I keep coming back to whenever I use it: the lack of custom domain support.
+But there’s one limitation I keep coming back to whenever I use it: custom domain support is missing.

-I don’t think HEY World needs to become WordPress.
+I don’t think HEY World needs to become WordPress (I’ve already done the “full platform” route in my move from WordPress to Ghost).
 But it’s hard not to imagine how different — and how much more compelling — it could be with something as basic as the ability to publish under your own domain.

 What HEY World gets right